COSBlab/EMMIVox/tutorials/1-refinement/README.md

       **Note**: The conformation in the `step3_input.gro` file (GROMACS format) produced by CHARMM-GUI is identical to one in the deposited PDB.
                 However, CHARMM-GUI will probably translate and rotate your initial PDB, which will then not fit the input cryo-EM map anymore.
 Furthermore, atoms order might be different.

-   * CHARMM-GUI renumbers residues and chains in `step3_input.gro`, so we first need to fix this:
+   * CHARMM-GUI renumbers residues and chains in `step3_input.gro`, so we first need to make sure we have a PDB file consistent with the `gro` atom order.
+We can create this PDB file using this command:

      `bash renumber.sh step3_input.gro step3_input.pdb`

    * Add to the index file created by CHARMM-GUI (`index.ndx`) two custom groups:

      * `System-MAP`, which contains all the atoms that will be used to generate the cryo-EM map.
-You can do this with `make_ndx.py` in [`scripts`](https://gitlab.pasteur.fr/mbonomi/cryo-em-emmi/-/tree/master/scripts) using [`MDAnalysis`](https://www.mdanalysis.org) selection syntax.
+You can do this with `make_ndx.py` in [`scripts`](https://github.com/maxbonomi/EMMIVox/tree/main/scripts) using [`MDAnalysis`](https://www.mdanalysis.org) selection syntax.
 Hydrogen atoms and the carboxylate oxygens of glutamic/aspartic acid will be automatically removed from this group, as they are not used in PLUMED to calculate the cryo-EM map.
 A second group, called `System-MAP-H` will also be created to include these missing atoms (mostly to write them in the trajectory file).

         `python make_ndx.py step3_input.gro "protein" System-MAP --ndx index.ndx`

-        **Note**: if you have a small molecule or other non-protein (and non-water) atoms that you want to include in the cryo-EM map restraint, please add them to the MDAnalysis selection.
+        **Note**: if you have a small molecule or other non-protein (and non-water) atoms that you want to include in the EMMIVox restraint, please add them to the MDAnalysis selection.

      * `System-XTC`, which contains all the atoms that will be written to the GROMACS trajectory file (xtc format).
 In this case, we want to write all the atoms used for the cryo-EM calculation plus hydrogen and carboxylate oxygens of glutamic/aspartic acid.